-5.4.1 The certification body shall assess conformance to each element of the SFI 2015-2019 Sections 2 and 3 Standards’, objectives, performance measures and indicators within the scope of the audit.
-SFI 2015-2019 Standards’ elements are objectives, performance measures and indicators.
-The introduction (Section 1) to the SFI 2015-2019 Standards and Rules document is informative, and as such, is not an auditable element.
+5.4.1 The certification body shall assess conformance to each element of the SFI 2022 Sections 2 and 3 Standards’, objectives, performance measures and indicators within the scope of the audit.
+SFI 2022 Standards’ elements are objectives, performance measures and indicators.
+The introduction (Section 1) to the SFI 2022 Standards and Rules document is informative, and as such, is not an auditable element.

-Evidence shall be compiled by examining operating procedures, materials relating to forestry practices and on-the-ground field performance, and through meetings or correspondence with employees, contractors and other third parties (e.g., government agencies, community groups, affected Indigenous Peoples, conservation organizations), as appropriate, to determine conformance to the SFI 2015-2019 Forest Management Standard and the SFI 2015-2019 Fiber Sourcing Standard.
+Evidence shall be compiled by examining operating procedures, materials relating to forestry practices and on-the-ground field performance, and through meetings or correspondence with employees, contractors and other third parties (e.g., government agencies, community groups, affected Indigenous Peoples, conservation organizations), as appropriate, to determine conformance to the SFI 2022Forest Management Standard and the SFI 2022 Fiber Sourcing Standard.

-5.4.2 The certification body shall assess conformance to each element of the SFI 2015-2019 Chain-of-Custody Standard requirements within the scope of the audit.
-The preface to the SFI 2015-2019 Chain-of-Custody Standard is informative, and as such, is not an auditable element.
+5.4.2 The certification body shall assess conformance to each element of the SFI 2022 Chain-of-Custody Standard and SFI 2022 Certified Sourcing Label and Claims Standard requirements within the scope of the audit.
+The preface to the SFI 2022Chain-of-Custody Standard and SFI 2022 Certified Sourcing Label and Claims Standard is informative, and as such, is not an auditable element.

 5.4.3 The certification body shall ensure that the audit objectives and scope as well as the auditor time allocated to the audit: